ChrisDonovan307/ds1_nhanes/README.md

 ### Colab

-The top of each notebook should contain a cell where the Google Drive is mounted to the notebook.
-Once mounted, this should provide access to the `ds1_nhanes` directory which contains the project and datasets.
+The top of each notebook should contain a cell where the Google Drive is mounted to the notebook and the working directory is set to the root of the `ds1_nhanes` folder.
 Note that this will only work if the `ds1_nhanes` directory is at the top of your MyDrive folder.
 If it is not, create a shortcut for it there.

-The default working directory when opening a notebook is the same directory in which the notebook is located.
-This is not actually what we want.
-We want it to be the root of the project directory.
-So, once the drive is mounted, the next cell should use `os.chdir()` to set the working directory to the `ds1_nhnanes` folder.
-Then the notebook should be ready to run.

 ### Local